 The question is: how to blur the parts that only include private information you don’t want to expose?

 That’s what we’re going to share with you in this article — 4 quick ways (and apps) to pixelate an image on macOS, without using Adobe Photoshop.

 Yes, you read it right, we all know you can get that done in Adobe Photoshop.
-But, we don't recommend the software, in this case, considering the time and efforts you'll need to install it.
-Plus, Photoshop isn't freeware.
+But, we don’t recommend the software in this case, considering the time and efforts you need to invest.
+Plus, Photoshop isn’t free.